-The population density of CB8 makes our parks and greenery a precious commodity.
-Although our district is adjacent to Central Park, open space is scarce, amounting to only 43 acres of parks and open space, more than half of which is unusable by the public.
-The population of the area continues to expand, placing an ever-heavier burden on our limited parkland and its facilities.
+The population density of Community Board 8 makes our parks and greenery a precious commodity.
+Though our district is adjacent to Central Park, open space is scarce.
+Only 43 acres of parks and open space, (most of which are unusable by the public), are available to the District 8 residents living on